About Our Sober Living In Los Angeles

-About Miracle House Foundation
+About Miracle House Foundation Sober Living in Los Angeles

-Built on a foundation of structure, amazing staff and a phenomenal community, the Miracle House Foundation is a far cry from typical sober living.
+Built on a foundation of structure, amazing staff and a phenomenal community, the Miracle House Foundation in Los Angeles is a far cry from typical sober living.
 From the moment you step foot in Miracle House Foundation, you’ll instantly become part of an incredibly strong community of sober men and their families, that has been cultivated over years.
 Our houses are staffed by managers and directors with extensive experience in the field of recovery, all of whom share an enthusiasm and vision to make quality help accessible to all.
 Together, we are committed to playing our part in serving the need for effective addiction recovery options.

 Our house members are accountable to themselves, their fellow house members, and the entire sober community.